Perseus: Overcoming Medusa

 Medusa and her two immortal elder sisters, Stheno and Euryale, were Gorgons, monsters with snakes for hair, sharp fangs and claws, wings of gold, and gazes that turned people to stone.

-Before setting out on his quest, Perseus prayed to the gods and Zeus answered by sending two of his other children – Hermes and Athena – to bless their half-brother with the weapons needed to defeat Medusa.
+Before setting out on his quest, Perseus prayed to the gods, and Zeus answered by sending two of his other children – Hermes and Athena – to bless their half-brother with the weapons needed to defeat Medusa.
 Hermes gave Perseus his own pair of winged sandals to fly with and lent him his harpe sword to slay Medusa with, and Hades's helm of darkness to become invisible with.
 Athena lent Perseus her polished shield for him to view Medusa's reflection without becoming petrified, and gave him a kibisis, a knapsack to safely contain the Gorgon's head which the goddess warned could still petrify even in death.
-Lastly, Athena instructed Perseus to seek out the Graeae, the Gorgons' sisters, for the snake-haired women's whereabouts (in other versions, it was the Hesperides nymphs who gave Perseus the weapons after he sought out the Graeae).
+Lastly, Athena instructed Perseus to seek out the Graeae, the Gorgons' sisters, for the snake-haired women's whereabouts (in other versions, nymphs who gave Perseus the weapons after he sought out the Graeae).

 Following Athena's guidance, Perseus found the Graeae, who were three old witches that shared a single eye and a single tooth.
 As the witches passed their eye from one to another, Perseus snatched it from them, holding it for ransom in return for the Gorgons' location.
 The Graeae informed Perseus that the Gorgons lived on the Island of Sarpedon.
 Perseus then gave the Graeae their eye back and proceeded to the island.

 On the Island of Sarpedon, Perseus came across a cave where Stheno, Euryale, and Medusa lay sleeping.
 Using Athena's reflective shield, Perseus overcame the looking taboo by looking at her reflection on the shield to guide himself.
 He then walked into the cave backwards, safely observing and approaching the sleeping Gorgons.
 With Athena guiding the sword, Perseus beheaded Medusa.
 From Medusa's neck sprang her two children with Poseidon: the winged horse Pegasus ("he who sprang") and the giant Chrysaor ("sword of gold").
 To avenge their sister's death, Stheno and Euryale flew after Perseus, but he escaped them by wearing Hades's invisibility helm.
 From here he proceeded to visit King Atlas of Mauretania, who had refused him hospitality; in revenge Perseus petrified him with Medusa's head and King Atlas became the Atlas mountains.